lisaparty/ubertooth/docs/source/build_guide.rst

 Ubertooth Tools
 ^^^^^^^^^^^^^^^

-The Ubertooth repository contains host code for sniffing Bluetooth packets, configuring the Ubertooth and updating firmware.
-All three are built and installed by default using the following method:
+The Ubertooth repository contains host code for sniffing Bluetooth packets, configuring the Ubertooth, and updating firmware.
+Build and install using:

 	.. code-block:: sh